Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 The Business of Being Born, a documentary film by Ricki Lake and filmmaker Abby Epstein, has finally brought the modern maternity machine under mainstream media scrutiny.
 The film explores the use (and misuse) of modern maternity practices and procedures and explores and questions US birthing practices, ultimately advocating for mothers' rights to informed consent and evidence-based, mother-and-baby centered maternity care.

-Read my exclusive interview with Abby Epstein, Director and Producer of The Business of Being Born.
+Read our exclusive interview with Abby Epstein, Director and Producer of The Business of Being Born.

 This thought-provoking piece highlights just how far the US maternity system has fallen from evidence-based practice by letting liability and the bottom line dictate policies and procedures.

 The Business of Being Born is now available on DVD and a book and a sequel are due out next year.
-It's the must-see movie that will forever challenge your preconceptions about birth in the US and open your mind to the possibility of a better, easier, safer way to give birth.
+It's the must-see movie that will forever challenge preconceptions about birth in the US and open minds to the possibility of a better, easier, safer way to give birth.

 Online Childbirth Classes